GMC-Modding-Team/Community-Mod-Compilation-Deprecated/data/Unlesh_The_Mods/mods/BL9/README.md

 # BL9
-A huge content mod for Cataclysm Dark Days Ahead greatly inspired by Resid Evil 4 by Capcom
+A huge content mod for Cataclysm Dark Days Ahead greatly inspired by Resident Evil 4 by Capcom

 ## Prerequisites
 **None, but playing with BIG content mods (Magiclysm, Aftershock, Secronom, Cata++, Arcana, Fallout New England, PK rebalancing, Blazemod) is STRONGLY ADVISED because the content of this mod is QUITE MID-GAME to END-GAME so weapons, armor and balance changes from other mods will come in handy**